astonix/lorawan-stack/doc/content/guides/getting-started/configuration.md

 #     file: ./key.pem
 ```

 Next, we'll have a look at the configuration options for your private deployment.
-We'll set these options in the `ttn-lw-stack.yml` file that is mounted as a volume on the `stack` service in `docker-compose.yml`.
+We'll set these options in the `ttn-lw-stack.yml` file.

 First is TLS with Let's Encrypt.
 Since we're deploying {{% tts %}} on
 `thethings.example.com`, we configure it to only request certificates for that
-host, and also to use it as the default host.
+host, and also to use it as the default host (see the `tls` section).

 We also configure HTTP server keys for encrypting and verifying cookies, as well
-as passwords for endpoints that you may want to keep for internal use.
+as passwords for endpoints that you may want to keep for internal use (see the `http` section).

 {{% tts %}} sends emails to users, so we need to configure how these are sent.
 You can use Sendgrid or an SMTP server.
 If you skip setting up an email provider,
-{{% tts %}} will print emails to the stack logs.
+{{% tts %}} will print emails to the stack logs (see the `email` section).

 Finally, we also need to configure the URLs for the Web UI and the secret used
-by the console client.
+by the console client (see the `console` section).

-For more detailed configuration, refer to [the relevant documentation]({{< ref "/reference/configuration" >}})
+For more detailed configuration, refer to [the relevant documentation]({{< ref "/reference/configuration" >}}).

 Below is an example `ttn-lw-stack.yml` file: